deltanode/react-playground/01-inception/notes.md

 root.render(heading);
 ```

-render() function will override the content of the root if there is any content already present in root container
+**render()** function will override the content of the root if there is any content already present in root container.

-so until the root is rendered, if we want to display some error message, it can be written in html.
+So, until the root is rendered, if we want to display some error message, it can be written in html.

 what if we need to put more elements inside the root container - pass array of react elements to the container creation